equilibr/emexpr/README.md

 ## Support code
 To simplify the general use case support code is provided, as additional sources, with bindings to functions from`math.h` and `cmath.h`, for several variable types.

-To allow for more informative feedback to the user who parses expressions conversion functions, from the parser error codes to user readable strings, is provided.
+To allow for more informative feedback to the user who parses expressions, conversion functions, from the parser error codes to user readable strings, are provided.
 This can be used in systems where textual user feedback is possible to help with writing correct expressions.
 This is also provided as an additional source file that can be used only by those who need such a facility.

 For users who want to *just use* the library a function is provided that takes an expression as input and returns the result as output.
 This function has a simplified API for variable binding and it includes the default math functions in the evaluation.